microprediction/m6/PYTHON_PACKAGES.md

 * [QLib](https://github.com/microsoft/qlib)

-See also [Popular Python Time-Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages) which includes a list of backtesting packages (scroll down)
+See also [Popular Python Time-Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages) which includes a list of backtesting packages (scroll down) and forecasting packages.